British Values Week

 As well as this, we cover the 5 areas of British Values.

 Democracy is promoted within the school.
 Pupils have the opportunity to have their voices heard through our School Council.
-We also encourage children to share their views during ‘Secret Student’ meetings held with Senior Leaders.
+We also encourage children to share their views during ‘pupil voice’ meetings held with Senior Leaders.
 At these meetings, children have an opportunity to talk with staff openly and share with them achievements and concerns.

 The Rule of Law: